IFTTT/ConnectSDK-iOS/README.md

 By default, the SDK will track user interactions when users interact with the ConnectButton.
 In order to distinguish unique installs, we randomly generate a UUID per application installation (“anonymous id”), and send it along with the event requests.

 #### Disable tracking
+You may set `ConnectButtonController.analyticsEnabled = false` if you wish to opt-out from tracking.
+After this method is called, all tracking will be disabled for all of the ConnectButton instances within the app for as long as it is in-memory.
+If you want to persist the user's preference for disabling tracking, you should store the preference within your persistent storage, and set this variable every time the app is started.